Cost of Living Adjustments (COLA)

 How Do You Qualify For the Supplemental COLA?

 As noted is the vested COLA posting, annual CPI increases that exceed the maximum legal percentage for your tier (2% or 3%) are banked for use in years that the CPI increase is below the maximum.
 So if the CPI is 4% and you can only get a 3% COLA, then 1% goes in your COLA bank.
-If you have a banked amount of more than 15%, you qualify to receive Supplemental COLA.
+If you have a banked amount of more than 15%, you automatically qualify to receive Supplemental COLA.

 How Much Supplemental COLA Will You Receive?